Milerius/tender_samet/README.md

 ## Summary

+**How to enable radiologists to focus on more value-added core responsibilities, while leveraging a smart connected hospital ?**

-Our innovative solution aims to leverage AI (machine learning) on two streams (AIxAI=AI²),
-   - lung patient diagnostic,
+Our innovative solution aims to leverage AI (machine learning) on two streams (AIxAI=AI²), lung patient diagnostic, and hospital administrative workflow, to both streamline specialist workload and patient experience.
-   - hospital administrative workflow

-=> to streamline both physician workload and patient experience.

 We are tackling these concepts using a prediction model based on lung X-rays, to determine a lung patient pathology, and automating the booking system (CRM), to propose a relevant personalized follow-up appointment with a lung specialist.